Military Vehicle Centre of Excellence (MILVEHCOE)

 Completed by Watpac well ahead of schedule in mid-2020, the $170 million state-of-the-art MILVEHCOE is the most advanced military vehicle manufacturing facility in Australia and an asset of national significance.

-Rheinmetall's MILVEHCOE will manage the delivery and sustainment of the 211 Boxer combat reconnaissance vehicles (CRVs) under the LAND 400 Phase 2 contract.
+Rheinmetall's MILVEHCOE is managaging the delivery and sustainment of the 211 Boxer combat reconnaissance vehicles (CRVs) under the LAND 400 Phase 2 contract.
 It will also manage the integration, support and upgrade of 3500 logistics vehicles under the LAND 121 Phase 3B and 5B contracts as well as Rheinmetall’s other defence projects for both the Australian Defence Force and our military allies.

 Spanning 11 hectares, the MILVEHCOE features: